Honjok: Popularity

-Hon-bap
+Honbap

-Growing interest in hon-bap culture is causing an increase in the number of restaurants targeted at people enjoying it.
-As it became popular, the level of hon-bap was divided into six levels:
+Growing interest in honbap culture is causing an increase in the number of restaurants targeted at people enjoying it.
+As it became popular, the level of honbap was divided into six levels:

 Level 1: Convenience store; Level 2: student restaurant or cafeteria; Level 3: fast food restaurant; Level 4: normal restaurant; Level 5: family restaurant; and Level 6: bar or BBQ restaurant.